koompios/welcome_pionux/README.md

 ```

 Make sure to adjust to the correct path of your Qt5 qmake.
 This will build and install Welcome, including localizations files.

+### Credit
+This project got a lot of inspiration from KaOS